hed-hog/docs/docs/yaml/hedhog-yaml.md

         type: column_type # Data type of the column
         length: column_length # Optional, only for certain types
         isPrimary: true_or_false # Indicates if the column is a primary key
+        locale: # Defines the localized names for the column - frontend effect only
+          en: English Name # English name for the column
+          pt: Nome em Portugues # Portuguese name for the column
+        # The 'locale' property is used to format the field name as a label in the input, ensuring proper localization.
         references: # Optional, used for foreign keys
           table: referenced_table_name
           column: referenced_column_name